gainskills/Kex-Zh-Blog/content/post/2019-02-09-ios-ip-classless.md

 ##### Conclusion

-With the default route: 0.0.0.0/0, The connectivity from R1 to 10.2.2.0/24 (on R2) depends on the command: <code>ip classless</code>.
+With the default route: 0.0.0.0/0, The connectivity from R1 to 10.2.2.0/24 (on R2) depends on the command: ```ip classless```.

 - With 'ip classless'<br>
-    The packets will be forwarded by following default route.
+    The packets will be forwarded by following the default route.
 - With '**no** ip classless'<br>
-    If the route entry of class A exists in the route table, the router will forward the packets by following the entry instead of default route.
+    If the route entry of class A exists in the routing table, the router will forward the packets by following the entry instead of the default route.